Anyon dynamics in field-driven phases of the anisotropic Kitaev model: Abstract

 \section{Abstract}

-The Kitaev model on a honeycomb lattice with bond-dependent Ising interactions offers an exactly solvable model of a quantum spin liquid (QSL) with gapped $Z_2$ fluxes and gapless linearly dispersing majorana fermions in the isotropic limit ($K_x=K_y=K_z$).
+The Kitaev model on a honeycomb lattice with bond-dependent Ising interactions offers an exactly solvable model of a quantum spin liquid (QSL) with fractionalized excitations: gapped $Z_2$ fluxes and gapless linearly dispersing majorana fermions in the isotropic limit ($K_x=K_y=K_z$).
 We explore the phase diagram along two axes, an external magnetic field, $h$, applied out-of-plane of the honeycomb, and anisotropic interactions, $K_z$ larger than the other two.
-For $K_z/K\gg 2$ and $h=0$, the matter majorana fermions have the largest gap, and the system is described by a gapped $Z_2$ Toric code in which the $Z_2$ fluxes form the low energy bosonic Ising electric (e) and magnetic (m) charges along with their fermionic bound state $\epsilon=e\times m$.
-In this regime, we find that a small out-of-plane magnetic field creates $\epsilon$ fermions that disperse in fixed one-dimensional directions before the transition to a valence bond solid phase, providing a direct dynamical signature of low energy $Z_2$ Abelian flux excitations separated from the majorana sector.
-At lower $K_z$ in the center of the Abelian phase, in a regime we dub the primordial fractionalized (PF) regime, the field generates a hybridization between the $\epsilon$ fermions and the majorana matter fermions, resulting in a $\psi$ fermion.
+For $K_z/K\gg 2$ and $h=0$, the matter majorana fermions have the largest gap, and the system is described by a gapped $Z_2$ Toric code.
+One of the central questions we address is whether the fractionalized excitations in the different phases have sharp signatures that can be detected in experiments.
+We show that while the response to single spin excitations is broad, the spectral function corresponding to two-spin excitations across a bond has sharp signatures that can be attributed to specific anyons.
+In the toric code regime, the $\epsilon=e\times m$ fermion, formed from the bosonic Ising electric (e) and magnetic (m) charge, disperses along a specific one-dimensional direction that provides a fingerprint of fractionalization.
+At lower $K_z$ in the center of the abelian phase, in a regime we dub the primordial fractionalized (PF) regime, the field generates a hybridization between the $\epsilon$ fermion and the majorana matter fermion, resulting in a $\psi$ fermion which too has a distinct quasi-one-dimensional dispersion.
 All the other phases in the field-anisotropy plane are naturally obtained from this primordial soup.
-We show that in the $Z_2$ Abelian phase, including the PF regime, the dynamical structure factors of local spin flip operators reveal distinct peaks that can be identified as arising from different anyonic excitations.
-We present in detail their signatures in energy and momentum and propose their identification by inelastic light scattering or inelastic polarized neutron scattering as ``smoking gun" signatures of fractionalization in the QSL phase.
-Our analysis is based on calculations of susceptibilities, topological entanglement entropy, and excitation dynamics, obtained using exact diagonalization and density matrix renormalization group.
+These highly constrained fracton-like dispersions can be observable by inelastic light and neutron scattering, thereby providing ``smoking gun" signatures of fractionalization in the QSL phase.
+Our analysis is based on calculations of susceptibilities, topological entanglement entropy, and excitation dynamics, obtained using exact diagonalization and density matrix renormalization group, and supported by perturbation theory.